BorelEnzo/BorelEnzo.github.io/CTFs/CSC_BE_2019/index.md

 ### [~$ cd ..](../)

-This week, I took part with 3 team mates to the CSCBE 2019 Qualifiers.
-The contest was open during 32 hours, and we really enjoyed it- We finally took a tenth place
+This week, I took part with my 3 team mates [Benjamin](https://nicode.me), [alect096](https://alect096.github.io/) and [renaud11232](https://renaud11232.github.io/) to the CSCBE 2019 Qualifiers.
+The contest was open during 32 hours, and we really enjoyed it!
+We finally took a tenth place

 ![scoreboard](scoreboard.png)